 It is a well-established fact that a large number of Americans are in a state of excess sympathetic overload in their nervous system.
 This is an over-activity of the Sympathetic Nervous System, responsible for the Fright, Freeze, Fight or Flight, activities.
 It’s the Emergency Management System of your human bodymind.

-And if they are doing yoga, it is probably WAY too aggressive.
+So if they are doing yoga for FITNESS, it is probably WAY too aggressive if they want to stay healthy.
 They are in probably great need of yoga injury prevention.

 According to scientific medical research, the constant, low-grade stressors & strains of daily life on the bodymind never really let up, not even when we are asleep.
 The over-activity of this nerve system leads to slow, incremental breakdown of the various systems: muscles, glands, organs, vessels, connective tissue, and so on.

-The nerves themselves, of course, suffer in the long run, too.
+The nerves themselves, of course, with constant stimulation, suffer in the long run, too.

 Getting TONED Up?